 They are proclaiming that God is worthy of our worship because he created all things.
 Because all things have their being in him.

-We look at an artistic masterpiece, an amazing athletic performance, or an amazing feat of engineering and express praise towards the one who created or performed it.
+We look at an artistic masterpiece, an amazing athletic performance, or an amazing feat of engineering and express praise toward the one who created or performed it.
 They are thought to be worthy of praise because of what they have done.
 How much more so for the one who produced the universe we inhabit?

 More than any other person, place, or thing, the creator of us all is worthy of our praise and worship.